Traveling to Thailand during Covid-19: What you need to know before you go - KVIA

 Our latest coverage

-As Thailand continues to battle its third and worst Covid-19 wave since the start of the pandemic, officials say the popular resort island of Phuket is still on track to reopen to international tourists on July 1.
+As Thailand continues to battle its third and worst Covid-19 wave since the start of the pandemic, the popular resort island of Phuket has reopened to vaccinated travelers without quarantine restrictions.

 With international tourism sidelined for over a year, Phuket continues to struggle.
 Many of the island’s beaches are deserted, while businesses remain closed.
 Read more about what it’s like to visit now.